-Based on the recommendation of its Subcommittee on Admissions and Programs, the Faculty Council on Academic Standards has recommended approval of renaming the Bachelor of Arts degree in Architectural Studies to a Bachelor of Arts degree in Architectural Design; and the revised requirements for the dual Bachelor of Arts degree in Architectural Design and Bachelor of Science in Construction Management degree.
+Based on the recommendation of its Subcommittee on Admissions and Programs, the Faculty Council on Academic Standards has recommended approval of renaming the Bachelor of Arts degree in Architectural Studies to a Bachelor of Arts degree in Architectural Design; and the revised requirements for the Bachelor of Arts degree in Architectural Design.
 A copy of the changes is attached.